 Next problem to overcome is the aggression from African Cichlids…well I decided to start off with 3 or 4 juveniles that were much smaller than Gordo, they never bothered him.
 Then I added 3 or 4 more same size juveniles, with the same results.

 What ended up happening as the African Cichlids grew so did Gordo.
 Gordo’s confidence and dominance in the tank remained and their was never any aggression problems.

 To this day, now that they’re all pretty much at adult size the African Cichlids have their hierarchy and there is a definite tank boss among them, my OB Peacock named Camo…But Gordo has always been the SIDE boss…he does what he wants when he wants, nobody messes with him.

 When Camo gets in a bad mood and decides to push everyone to one side of the tank so he can have the other side all to himself you know whos swimming all over the place, minding his own business, Gordo!
 Its like he doesn’t follow their rules or their hierarchy.
 He’s his own boss in his own world.

-So there you have it guys, technically you’re not supposed to mix African Cichlids with American Cichlids, but you can twist the rules sometimes and make some exceptions.
+Is it possible to mix African and American Cichlids?
+So there you have it, guys, technically, you’re not supposed to mix African and American Cichlids, but you can twist the rules sometimes and make some exceptions.
 My tank is not the first tank to do it either, I’ve seen plenty out there with some crazy mixes that technically shouldn’t work but somehow they do.